NomexHq/Sleep_Quality/README.md

 ![EDApic1](Pics/Day.png) <br>
 Overall, confirms my intuition but good Tuesday's quality is a surprise <br>
 Always thought that Sunday sleep was bad, but data showed otherwise <br>

 ![EDApic2](Pics/Times.png) <br>
 Going to bed earlier seems to be associated with better sleep quality <br>
-However, start time is related to duration of sleep, which is used to calculate the index.
+However, start time is related to duration of sleep, which is used to calculate the index ¯\_(ツ)_/¯

 # Hypothesis testing
 Questions asked: <br>